The Wim Hof Method is a three-step process developed by the legendary Iceman. Wim Hof has set numerous World Records about his ability to withstand...

 - Patrick McKeown

-Buteyko is a method of breathing that decreases the respiration rate, that is reducing the amount of breaths taken each minute to slow the breathing and ensure that inhalation occurs solely through the nose.
-It emphasises the effortless quiet breathing completed by healthy individuals.
+It emphasizes the effortless quiet breathing completed by healthy individuals.
 This method uses the addition of a controlled pause following exhalation to train the respiratory system to take in less air and calm the breath.
 Buteyko breathing is similar to other yogi breathing techniques as it directs the breath aligning the mind and body.
-It utilizes a controlled pause which is timed to better understand the respiratory capacity and manipulate the oxygen dissociation curve to attain maximal health benefits.
+It utilizes a controlled pause which is timed to understand the respiratory capacity better and manipulate the oxygen dissociation curve to attain maximal health benefits.

 In 1956, Dr. Buteyko observed that healthy and unhealthy people have different breathing patterns.
 He noticed that less salubrious people tend to breathe with their mouths open and have an increased respiration rate.
 These observations were more concerning during sleep.
 Dr. Buteyko developed a breathing technique that focussed on controlling the ratio of inhalation to exhalation to teach individuals to manage their breath.
 This technique has been shown to help those suffering from asthma, panic attacks, and sleep disorders.

-Oxygen is carried to the body tissues in a special molecule called haemoglobin on the red blood cells.
-The haemoglobin-oxygen dissociation curve indicates the optimal ratio of oxygen within the blood for the body to work efficiently.
-This curve can be shifted rightward or leftward from prime position to elicit physiological effects.
-Schmidt et al. (1988) found that ergometer training (ie: Cardiovascular training on a rowing machine) five times a week for at least forty-five minutes resulted in higher haemoglobin oxygen affinity.
-This indicates that there will be a greater binding rate of the oxygen to the haemoglobin, allowing the muscles and organs to have a more abundant oxygen supply.
+Oxygen is carried to the body tissues in a special molecule called hemoglobin on the red blood cells.
+The hemoglobin-oxygen dissociation curve indicates the optimal ratio of oxygen within the blood for the body to work efficiently.
+This curve can be shifted rightward or leftward from the prime position to elicit physiological effects.
+Schmidt et al. (1988) found that ergometer training (ie: Cardiovascular training on a rowing machine) five times a week for at least forty-five minutes resulted in higher hemoglobin oxygen affinity.
+This indicates that there will be a greater binding rate of oxygen to the hemoglobin, allowing the muscles and organs to have a more abundant oxygen supply.
 Anyone who has used a rowing machine will recognize the feeling of being out of breath and know that slow breaths through the nose are the best way to catch your breath.
-These deep slow breaths allow maximum oxygen intake and oxy-haemoglobin binding.
+These deep slow breaths allow maximum oxygen intake and oxy-hemoglobin binding.

-The physiological adaptations caused by this breath holding technique are still debated within the scientific community.
+The physiological adaptations caused by this breath-holding technique are still debated within the scientific community.
 Research indicates that the carbon dioxide theory is not likely to be the reason for the physiological changes.
-Furthermore, studies have shown that the resting carbon dioxide levels do not change in individuals who practice Buteyko consistently.
-There are several alternate theories that explain why the Buteyko method works to decrease hyperventilation and improve the respiration of individuals.
-For asthmatics, it is common for an asthma attack to cause intense anxiety, this anxiety in turn makes it even more difficult for the individual to regain their breath.
-The controlled pause and continued practice of breathing technique have been shown to decrease the anxiety that asthmatics feel, enabling them to remain calm and regain their breath.
+Furthermore, studies have shown that resting carbon dioxide levels do not change in individuals who practice Buteyko consistently.
+There are several alternative theories that explain why the Buteyko method works to decrease hyperventilation and improve the respiration of individuals.
+For asthmatics, it is common for an asthma attack to cause intense anxiety; this anxiety in turn makes it even more difficult for the individual to regain their breath.
+The controlled pause and continued practice of breathing techniques have been shown to decrease the anxiety that asthmatics feel, enabling them to remain calm and regain their breath.
 The relationship between anxiety and breath control is the main theory for the efficacy of Buteyko breathing.

 The Buteyko technique uses a controlled pause.
 One is taken following exhalation, with each increase in five seconds of the pause being held indicating an improvement.
 With each successive week of training, the person will begin to feel as though their breath is lighter as they begin to take in more air and increase circulation within the body.
 Buteyko breathing consists of seven main exercises with several variations to each one.
 Choose the exercise that fits your life, comfort level, and goals the best.
 We will focus on the two most common Buteyko exercises that can be included in your daily routine or used during moments of stress and anxiety.